 “Infantile paralysis,” she replied.

 “My goodness!
-How do you cope,” the friend wondered, “and do so many kind things for so many people?”
+How do you cope?” the friend wondered, “and why do you do so many kind things for so many people?”

 “Well,” she said with a gracious smile, “the paralysis never touched my head or my heart.”

-Our head is the door to our heart.
-What we see, think and dwell upon shapes our feelings and is expressed in what we do and the way we act.
+Our head is the door to our hearts.
+What we see, think, and dwell upon shapes our feelings and is expressed in what we do and the way we act.

-Our heart, the source of our feelings of love and desire, dictates the things that we do and say.
-How we live and what we find time to do and enjoy all come from within.
+Our hearts, the source of our feelings of love and desire, dictates the things that we do and say.
+How we live and what we find time to do and enjoy all come from “the inside” – our heart.
 Wisely, Solomon advises us to concentrate on those things that will reflect God’s love to others.
-We must make sure that what matters most leads us in the right direction.
-We can only do this if we focus on God.
+We must make sure that what matters most to us leads us in the right direction and demonstrates our concern for others.
+We can only do this if we focus on putting God first.

 Prayer: Help us, Heavenly Father, to look straight ahead and keep our eyes focused on You.
 Keep us from becoming sidetracked by things that would destroy us.
 In Jesus’ Name, Amen.

-Scripture for Today: Proverbs 4:23 Keep your heart with all diligence, For out of it spring the issues of life.
+Scripture For Today: Keep and guard your heart with all vigilance for out of it flow the springs of life.
+Proverbs 4:23